 Nutrition Information

 We all know how much our taste buds love sugar, right?
-So, I get it.
-I understand why brands load up their BBQ sauces with refined sugar.
-They just want to sell sauce.
+So, I totally get why brands load up their BBQ sauces with refined sugar.
+They just want to sell a lot of sauce!

-But with the use of maple syrup, we can have a sauce that's just sweet enough, and has about half the calories (none of them "empty calories").
+But with the use of maple syrup or dates, we can have a sauce that's just sweet enough, and has about half the calories (none of them "empty calories").

 The labels on most store-bought sauces indicate 2 tablespoons as one serving.
-Like salad dressing, who uses just 2 tablespoons of barbecue sauce?
+But like salad dressing, who uses just 2 tablespoons of barbecue sauce?

-For this recipe, I'm calling ¼ cup a serving (that's 4 tablespoons), with the same number of calories in 2 tablespoons of the store-bought stuff.
+For this recipe, I'm calling ¼ cup a serving (that's 4 Tbsp), and it has the same number of calories as 2 tablespoons of the store-bought stuff!
 Just a little perk I wanted to point out for those of you watching your caloric intake.

 I didn't skimp on saltiness in this recipe, but again, that's one of the great things about making our own sauce!
-If you prefer a sauce with less sodium, feel free to reduce the salt and/or tamari.
+If you prefer a sauce with less sodium, feel free to reduce the salt and/or soy sauce.

-If you try this recipe be sure to leave a comment below and give it a star rating.
-Let us know about any tweaks you make to the flavors and your favorite ways to use barbecue sauce.
+If you try the recipe be sure to leave a comment below and give it a star rating.
+Let us know about any tweaks you make to the flavors and your favorite ways to use barbecue sauce!

 Ingredients